Jamie Parker &

 Buy tickets for 3 concerts or more and save!
 Flex Passes and "Under 30" tickets available by phone only.
 Call (289) 868-9177.

-The New Gen project pairs two of Canada's rising classical musicians with veteran artist James Parker in a concert of solo and chamber works.
+The New Gen project pairs two of Canada's rising classical musicians - Brian Mangrum (horn) and Boson Mo (violin) - with veteran artist James Parker in a concert of solo and chamber works.

 Accomplished, versatile, brilliant, are descriptors frequently linked to Canadian pianist, James Parker.
 To put it simply, he is among the most sought after artists.
 Mr. Parker's achievements are both lengthy and impressive.
 His musical roots can be traced to the Vancouver Academy of Music and the University of British Columbia where he studied with Kum Sing Lee.
 He then went on and received his Master of Music and Doctor of Musical Arts at The Juilliard School with Adele Marcus.
 Dr. Parker continues the teaching tradition as the Rupert E. Edwards Chair in Piano Performance on the music faculty at the University of Toronto.